 SECTION 3.
-Election as a district representative on the State Board of Directors also constitutes election as a state delegate to the NEA Representative Assembly for a term coinciding with their term as a state board member.
+Election as a district representative on the NSEA Board of Directors also constitutes election as a state delegate to the NEA Representative Assembly for a term coinciding with the term as an NSEA member.

-■ Article IX: Review Board
+Article IX: Review Board

 SECTION 1.
-To aid in the administration and application of the Bylaws and the other policies and procedures of the Association, there is created a Review Board.
+To aid in the administration and application of the Bylaws and the other policies and procedures of NSEA, there is created a Review Board.

 SECTION 2.
 The Review Board shall hear and render findings relating to matters in dispute over which it is granted jurisdiction.
-The Review Board shall adopt rules of procedure, subject to the approval of the Board of Directors, to govern the conduct of the proceedings.
+The Review Board shall adopt rules of procedure, subject to the approval of the NSEA Board of Directors, to govern the conduct of the proceedings.

 SECTION 3.
-The Review Board shall be composed of the district presidents of the Association.
+The Review Board shall be composed of the district presidents of NSEA.
 No president shall participate in a matter involving a local affiliate or member from the district that president represents.